-It’s Breast Cancer Awareness Month and women are reminded about the importance of knowing the risk factors and typical signs of breast cancer.
-If you suffer from fibroids, you may wonder if there is a relationship between these non-cancerous tumors and breast cancer.
+During Breast Cancer Awareness Month, it’s crucial for women to be well-informed about the risk factors and signs of breast cancer.
+If you’re dealing with fibroids, you might wonder about the potential link between these non-cancerous tumors and breast cancer.

-Although uterine fibroids and breast cancer are different diseases, they have a few similar factors which make it important to understand and recognize symptoms of both conditions.
+While uterine fibroids and breast cancer are distinct conditions, they share a few factors, underscoring the need to understand and recognize symptoms associated with both.

 - Fibroids.
 Uterine fibroids, medically known as leiomyomas, are the most common benign (non-cancerous) tumors of the female reproductive system.
 Fibroids typically develop in women of reproductive age.
 These tumors grow both within and outside the wall of the uterus.

 - Breast Cancer.
-The Centers for Disease Control and Prevention define breast cancer as a disease in which cells multiply out of control in the body.
+Defined by the Centers for Disease Control (CDC), breast cancer occurs when cells multiply uncontrollably in the body.

-Although the exact reasons for the cause of fibroid growth are still unknown, an excess of estrogen seems to influence their development.
+Although the exact reasons for the cause of fibroid growth are still unknown, an excess of estrogen plays a pivotal role in their development.

-- Women of African American backgrounds are more likely to develop fibroids.
+- Ethnicity: Women of African American backgrounds are statistically more prone to developing fibroids.

 Breast Cancer Risks

-Studies have also shown that a woman’s risk of breast cancer is related to how much estrogen and progesterone her body produces.
+A woman’s risk of breast cancer is linked to the levels of estrogen and progesterone her body produces.

-- Over time, exposure to high levels of estrogen has been linked to an increased risk of estrogen-positive breast cancer, the most common type of breast cancer.
+- Estrogen Exposure: Prolonged exposure to high estrogen levels increases the risk of estrogen-positive breast cancer, the most prevalent type.

-- Getting older.
-The risk for breast cancer increases with age.
+- Age Factor: The risk of breast cancer escalates with age.

-- Increased body mass index (BMI) or obesity after menopause: Increased body fat can lead to high estrogen levels because fat tissue produces estrogen.
+- Body Mass Index (BMI) and Obesity: Post-menopause, increased body fat can lead to heightened estrogen levels as fat tissue produces estrogen.

-- Lack of physical activity: Research shows that increased physical activity promotes a decrease in circulating estrogen in the body.
+- Lack of Physical Activity: Research demonstrates that regular physical activity can lower circulating estrogen levels

 Fibroid symptoms, according to USA Fibroid Centers, depend on the size and location of the fibroids within the uterus and how close they are to various organs.
 The most common signs of fibroids are: